 Choose What You Want to Teach

-Complete Your Education Requirements for Teaching in Maine
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Maine

-If you want to teach in Maine, you must at least have a Bachelor's Degree from an accredited college or university.
-Those who desire to teach in Maine must also pass a state board-approved teacher education program.
+If you want to teach in Maine, you must at least have a bachelor's in education that's offered as part of a state board-approved teacher education program.
 These programs help you build skills specific to the level or subject you want to teach.

 Complete a Teacher Preparation Program

 As mentioned earlier, in order to become a teacher in Maine, you must complete an accredited teacher education program.
 This will lead you towards earning teaching certification.